Coronavirus COVID-19 update

 - Undertook a further review of how our services were delivered

-Following this review and in discussion with staff and partners, the majority of our services and support continues to be delivered via digital channels and the telephone.
-Based on our review of risk and need, a small number of services continue to be delivered face-to-face and will follow the UK Government guidance on social distancing.
-Again based on our review of risk and need, the small number of services closed on 17 March for an initial 2-week period will now be closed until further notice.
+Following this review the majority of our services started working via digital channels and the telephone.
+Based on our review of risk and need, a small number of services continued to be delivered face-to-face and follow the UK Government guidance on social distancing.
+Again based on our review of risk and need, a small number of services closed on 17 March closed until further notice.

 Keeping you updated